Guido Mantega: Career

 Marsh's comments came as the Federal Reserve's Ben Bernanke was beginning to explore the end of QE and one impact was a "withdrawal of liquidity" from markets such as Brazil's.

+Following Lula's victory in the 2022 Brazilian presidential election, Mantega was part of his transition team before choosing to leave.
+In 2024, it was reported that Lula favors Mantega for the position of CEO of Brazilian mining company Vale S.A.